galderz/r8if/README.md

+- [ ] Test: do not rely on predefined caches, create them on the fly
 - [ ] Deal with return of awaitTerminalEvent
 - [x] Each test should clear the cache when it finishes (symmetry) and wait for it
 - [x] Cache client in SingleNode test suite